chenh19/lab/oligo designing.md

 > Note:
 >
-> - For the complementary sequence, design with the same principles for regular PCR primers
+> - For the complementary sequence, design with the same principles for regular PCR primers.